Women in Islam: The classical position

 The Quran, ḥadīth literature, and sunnah (the spoken or acted example attributed to Muhammad) advocate the rights of women and men equally to seek knowledge.
 The Quran commands all Muslims to exert effort in the pursuit of knowledge, irrespective of their biological sex: it constantly encourages Muslims to read, think, contemplate and learn from the signs of God in nature.
 Moreover, Muhammad encouraged education for both males and females: he declared that seeking knowledge was a religious duty binding upon every Muslim man and woman.
 Like her male counterpart, each woman is under a moral and religious obligation to seek knowledge, develop her intellect, broaden her outlook, cultivate her talents and then use her potential to the benefit of her soul and her society.
 Copyists made it evident that women were entitled to seek an education just as much as any man by stating in the ḥadīth literature that it is everyone's duty, whether male or female, to seek knowledge.
 Along with these ideals came with hesitation from some who believed an educated woman who could read and write was described as poisonous.
-Many women throughout the Muslim world took this opportunity to receive as much education that was permitted under the law.
+Many women throughout the Muslim world took this opportunity to receive education.

 Muhammad's teachings were widely sought by both sexes, and accordingly at the time of his death it was reported that there were many female scholars of Islam.
-Additionally, the wives of Muhammadparticularly Aishaalso taught both women and men; many of his companions and followers learned the Quran, ḥadīth, and Islamic jurisprudence (fiqh) from Aisha.
-Notably, there was restriction placed on the type of knowledge acquired: a woman was free to choose any field of knowledge which is religious not other subject that interested her.
-Because Islam recognises that women are in principle wives and mothers, the acquisition of knowledge in fields which are complementary to these social roles was specially emphasized.
+Additionally, the wives of Muhammad—particularly Aisha—also taught both women and men; many of his companions and followers learned the Quran, ḥadīth, and Islamic jurisprudence (fiqh) from Aisha.
+Because Islam recognizes that women are in principle wives and mothers, the acquisition of knowledge in fields which are complementary to these social roles was specially emphasized.

+There exist also some women who didn't conform to Pre-Islamic Arab traditions, such as: